jadjz/pddcat/README.md

 # Porn Download Directory Categoriser (pddcat)
 Organise your download-everything-directory into different named directories using regex.
-Check [HOW TO](#how-to) below.
+Check [HOW TO](#how-to) & [functionality example](#functionality-example) below.

 ### USAGE
 ```